 Reach and dexterity experience.
 This considers what kind of movement activities a user must perform to interact with a product.

-Having these points in mind let’s dive into the main recommendations to follow if you opt for inclusivity.
+Let’s dive into the main recommendations to know if you opt for inclusivity.

 1. Embrace the fact that users aren’t designers

 If we look at Google search results for “monitor for designer,” here’s what the first position link recommends as a display for “creative work”: